 Ms. Latson holds a master’s degree in Training and Development from Lesley University and a bachelor’s degree in psychology from the University of Illinois.
 She is a former adjunct faculty member of Lesley University and Bentley College, and a regular guest speaker at Babson Executive Education, MIT Sloan School of Business and the University of Michigan’s Ross Business School.
 She is also co-author of the book More Time for You — A Powerful System for Organizing Your Work and Get Things Done.

 Barbara Logan, PhD

-Ms. Logan has served children of the Milwaukee Public Schools District in roles of classroom teacher, technology teacher and implementer of school programs.
+Ms. Logan-Smith has served children of the Milwaukee Public Schools District in roles of classroom teacher, technology teacher and implementer of school programs.
 During that time, she became acquainted with the work of The Efficacy Institute, where she acquired certification as an Efficacy Practitioner for Milwaukee Public School District.
-Prior to joining the Efficacy Institute, Ms. Logan served as assistant principal.
+Prior to joining the Efficacy Institute, Ms. Logan-Smith served as assistant principal.

 As a certified trainer in areas of Efficacy, Compass Technology, Target Teach and Koalaty Kid, American Society for Quality’s Educational Division, Ms. Logan has facilitated professional development with educators across the country in seminars and conference settings.

 She holds a Master of Education degree in Curriculum and Instruction from University of Wisconsin in Milwaukee and bachelor degrees in Education and Psychology from Lakeland College in Sheboygan, Wisc.